mryigitsen/RoboRTSScript/README.md

 # RoboRTSScript
-A script to install ROS Kinetic Desktop and RoboRTS from DJI on a clean installation
+A script to install ROS Kinetic Desktop and RoboRTS from DJI on a clean installation.
+Might be useful if you need to set up multiple enviroments at the same time.

 ## How to use?
 ```